Japanese Classical dance

 Students will learn how to use the plus and equal signs to write an addition sentence.
 The + means to put the groups together or add.
 The = sign means that both sides are the same.
 User clicks through the slides.

-Intro to Addition & Subtraction
+Introduction to Addition and Subtraction